firehydrant/terraform-provider-firehydrant-v2/scripts/Readme.md

 ```

 **What it does:**
-- Identifies entity schemas and their corresponding create/update schemas
-- Adds missing required fields from request schemas to entity schemas
-- Aligns property structures between request and response schemas
+- Replaces Terraform reserved keyword properties with empty objects (only for object/ref types)
 - Converts `additionalProperties` to `properties` for better Terraform compatibility
 - Normalizes path parameters (e.g., converts integer IDs to strings)
 - Converts enums to speakeasy-compatible x-speakeasy-enums structures
+- Maintains original schema structures without forcing alignment

 ### `overlay`
-Generates a Speakeasy overlay file with the necessary annotations for Terraform provider generation.
+Generates a Speakeasy overlay file with the necessary annotations for Terraform provider generation using field mapping instead of structural changes.

 **Usage:**
 ```bash